andrewsleigh/fab-slider/docs/_posts/2019-05-11-coding-state-machine.md

 ### Simplifying

 The calibration process (and these extra events) added complexity and  time to the process, and I soon got bored of going through all these steps when testing my code.
 So I wondered if I could simplify things.
-What would happen if I just ditched the calibration process, and worked on the assumption that the slider never knew where it was, or where the ends were (until it hit one)?
+What would happen if I just ditched the calibration process, and worked on the assumption that the slider never knew where it was, or (until it hit a stop switch) where the ends were?

 Sure enough, as I removed this state from the machine, other states also became redundant, and my next version was drastically simpler:

 ![]({{site.baseurl}}/assets/slider-state-machine-v4.png)

 With no calibration step, the slider is ready to accept input as soon as it’s switched on.
 Rather than moving from one end all the way to the other, in the direction the user specifies, it just moves in that direction from wherever it happens to be at that point, and stops when it hits an end stop.
-No data about current location or the position of end-stops needs to e retained, so the motor can be switched off whenever it’s stationary.
+No data about current location or the position of end-stops needs to be retained, so the motor can be switched off whenever it’s stationary.
 There’s no need for timeouts, manual resets or soft pausing (remembering this data for when the pause is released).

 I’d written all the code for the complex version by the time I figured this out.
 However, it was a useful lesson in complexity: as you add states to a state machine, complexity increases non-linearly; and can quickly get out of hand.
 I was also able to dig deeper into the stepper library I’m using.
 And it was kind of cool watching the machine calibrate itself; so I’m kind of sad to see that go.